stevenadar/Customer-SalesTrend-Analytics-Dashboard/README.md

 Retailers and businesses often collect large amounts of transactional sales data, but lack visibility into customer-centric insights such as:

-Which customer groups contribute most to revenue?
+1)Which customer groups contribute most to revenue?

-How does average spend vary by product, region, or demographics?
+2)How does average spend vary by product, region, or demographics?

-Which stores/managers drive stronger customer sales?
+3)Which stores/managers drive stronger customer sales?

-What seasonal or yearly purchase trends exist?
+4)What seasonal or yearly purchase trends exist?

 Without customer-focused analytics, businesses risk missing growth opportunities, inefficient marketing, and poor resource allocation.